IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

            alt="{Platform} {ComponentTitle} Remote Data Operations Overview Example">
 </code-view>

-By default, the {ComponentTitle} uses its own logic for performing data operations.
+By default, the `{ComponentTitle}` uses its own logic for performing data operations.

-You can perform these tasks remotely and feed the resulting data to the {ComponentTitle} by taking advantage of certain inputs and events, which are exposed by the {ComponentTitle}.
+You can perform these tasks remotely and feed the resulting data to the `{ComponentTitle}` by taking advantage of certain inputs and events, which are exposed by the `{ComponentTitle}`.

 <!-- ComponentStart: Grid -->